 Yoo Eun-soo, a plastic surgeon from modern-day Seoul, is kidnapped by Choi Young, the captain of the king’s bodyguard, and brought 700 years into the past to save Goryeo’s queen.
-After the portal to the future closes before she can reach it, Eun-soo is forced to make a life for herself in an alien nation struggling to free itself from Chinese political influence.
+After the portal to the future closes before she can get back to it, Eun-soo is forced to make a life for herself in an alien nation struggling to free itself from Chinese political influence.

 This show suffers from the standard kdrama idiosyncrasies (long slow-motion sequences during romantic scenes, many longing stares and lingering glances that turn what could be forty-five minutes of story into an hour of episode time), but, really, who cares?
 Eun-soo is hilarious.
 Choi Young is a heartthrob.
 And right from the start, I became invested in the economic and political struggles of this ancient nation, personified by its shy, inexperienced king and his complicated relationship with his headstrong but soft-spoken Chinese-born wife.